phaserjs/phaser/README.md

 The `build` folder contains the pre-built packaged versions of Phaser.

-Phaser is 143 KB gzipped (675 KB minified) when including *both* Arcade Physics and the full P2 Physics engine.
+Phaser is 153 KB *gzipped and minified* when including *both* Arcade Physics and the full P2 Physics engine.

 If you don't require P2 you can save yourself nearly 200 KB from the minified size and instead use the `phaser-arcade-physics.min.js` file found inside the `build/custom` folder.
-This version is only 109 KB gzipped (504 KB minified).
+This version is only 115 KB gzipped and minified.

-If you don't need any physics system at all, or are implementing your own, there is an even smaller build: `phaser-no-physics.min.js` in the `custom` folder that is only 95 KB gzipped (443 KB minified).
+If you don't need any physics system at all, or are implementing your own, there is an even smaller build: `phaser-no-physics.min.js` in the `custom` folder that is only 102 KB gzipped and minified.
 Please note that this build doesn't include Tilemaps or Particle Emitter support either, as both rely on Arcade Physics.

 You can create your own custom build of Phaser by looking at the grunt options and manifests in the tasks folder.